KemoAI/CompanyReviewGlassdoorProject/README.md

 ## Review Companies Using Employee Sentiments
-Inspired by the innate and natural process of human reasoning which enhances model’s reasoning ability by generating and refining rationales.
-Our framework orchestrates a dialogue between two distinct yet harmonized agents.
+The proposed framework orchestrates a dialogue between two distinct yet harmonized agents.
 By fostering a synergistic interplay between two LLMs, each taking on distinct roles.
 DeepSeek-R1, as the Composer, emerges as the architect, crafting insightful reviews, while GPT-4o, serves and acts as a discerning critic to achieve nuanced company reviews derived from employee feedback through an iterative, dynamic discours.

 #### Architectural Overview:
 We utilize a dual-agent AI framework featuring two distinct models LLMs: